hlan22/easy_eda/README.md

 ## Contributing

-Please check out CONTRIBUTING.md before you make any contributions to the project, thanks!
+Please check out the [Contribution guidelines](CONTRIBUTING.md) before you make any contributions to the project, thanks!

 ## License